jptavarez/python-sqs-client/README.md

 It has not been used in production yet.

-Please, feel free to fork it and contribute to it.
+Please feel free to fork it and contribute.

 Use cases
 ===========